bcgov/zeva/developer-guide.md

 ### Commit Message Conventions

-We use [gitlint](https://jorisroovers.com/gitlint/) to check commit message formatting.
-You can enable it by using `pre-commit install --hook-type commit-msg`.

 This project follows the commit message conventions outlined by [Convential Commits](https://www.conventionalcommits.org/).
 Besides the standard commit types (message prefixes) **feat** and **fix**, we use some other types described there based on the Angular convention; some common ones among those are **test**, **docs**, **chore** and **refactor**.

 We also extend this prefix convention to the naming of **branches**, eg: `docs/add-readme` or `feat/some-feature`.